marcoshidalgonunes/PostgresToOpenSearch/README.md

-#PostgreSQL to ElasticSearch
+# PostgreSQL to OpenSearch

-This project shows how to implement [Command Query Responsability Segregation (CQRS)](https://www.kurrent.io/cqrs-pattern) using PostgreSQL database to write commands and ElasticSearch for read queries.
+This project shows how to implement [Command Query Responsability Segregation (CQRS)](https://www.kurrent.io/cqrs-pattern) using PostgreSQL database to write commands and OpenSearch for read queries.

 ## Data